gracefulife/clova-developer-guide/en/CIC/References/CICInterface/Clova.md

 {% endraw %}

 ### See also

 * [Connecting with CIC](/CIC/Guides/Interact_with_CIC.md#ConnectToCIC)

 ## Help directive {#Help}

-Instructs your client to give help for users.
-This directive message is returned when a user requests for help.
-Have your client deliver help by playing audio help or displaying help UI on a screen.
+Instructs a client to give help for users.
+This directive is returned when a user requests help for using Clova.
+Provide a guide by audio or UI through the client screen when you receive this directive.

-### Payload field
+### Payload fields

 None